What's Required For SBA Lending?

 What To Know About Personal Guarantees

-While the details surrounding collateral for SBA loans can vary widely depending on the unique situation, there is one requirement that all of the administration's lending programs share.
+While the details surrounding SBA loan collateral can vary widely depending on the unique situation, there is one requirement that all of the administration's lending programs share.
 All loans insured by the SBA require a personal guarantee from every owner with a 20 percent or greater equity stake in the business.
 Personal guarantees may also be requested from key executives or other senior-level managers.

 A personal guarantee is a legally binding document acknowledging that the business owners or executives involved are personally responsible for repaying the loan.
 Without a personal guarantee, lenders feel less confident in extending credit to a business.
 Personal guarantees involve a level of risk for business owners as their personal assets such as real estate or savings could be on the line if the business cannot meet the loan’s repayment obligations.
 But that risk comes with a significant reward — access to reliable financing from a trusted lender.